apache/cordova-plugin-file-transfer/README.md

 ## Upload a File

 When you upload a File using the File-Transfer plugin, use the File plugin to provide files for upload (again, they must be FileEntry objects).
 Before you can upload anything, create a file for upload using the `getFile` method of DirectoryEntry.
-In this example, create the file in the application's root folder (fs.root).
+In this example, create the file in the application's cache (fs.root).
 Then call the app's writeFile function so you have some content to upload.

 ```
 function onUploadFile() {